kronflux/vesta-setup/README.md

 # VestaCP with Nginx, PHP7-FPM, Memcached, MariaDB, PhpMyAdmin, HTTP/2 and Google's PageSpeed

+TODO: Mark nginx package on hold in apt, drop-in replace mysql with mariadb, secure mariadb,

 Use at your own risk.

 Setup assumes Debian 8.x fresh install.